hashicorp-terraform-cloud/webinar-content/README.md

 It also sets up Dynamic Credentials between TFC and Azure so being logged into the Azure CLI is critical.

+## Configuration

+Some of this stuff is set up, but not actively used in the demo flow - such as teams integration, or the hilariously contrived multicloud example.

 ```
 github_token        =
 github_organisation =